Gatineau firefighters banned from emergencies that require face mask | CBC News

 Gatineau firefighters banned from emergencies that require face mask

-More than 100 firefighters in Gatineau are currently banned from responding to emergencies where there might be dangerous contaminants after a new report from Quebec's workplace health and safety board (CNESST) found the personal protective equipment used in such scenarios is outdated.
+More than 100 firefighters in Gatineau are currently banned from responding to emergencies where there might be dangerous contaminants after Quebec's workplace health and safety board (CNESST) found the personal protective equipment for such scenarios is outdated.

-Testing on masks, used to protect firefighters from excess contaminants like gases, smoke, and dust, need to be done every two years, the report stated, but stations are running behind.
+Testing on masks, used to protect firefighters from contaminants such as gases, smoke and dust, needs to be done every two years, the report stated, but stations are running behind.

 The report did not specify how often tests are being conducted.

-CNESST carried out an inspection of fire station number five, Aldoria-Dumulong, last week and concluded current practices put workers at risk of injury, and there was a danger to their health and safety.
+CNESST carried out an inspection of one fire station last week and concluded current practices put workers at a health a safety risk.

-Nancy Lemoine from the Outaouais Prevention Inspection Service has since ordered 103 firefighters to avoid attending scenes where that equipment is necessary, and the directive applies to all fire stations across the city.
+Nancy Lemoine from the Outaouais Prevention Inspection Service has since ordered 103 firefighters to avoid attending scenes where that equipment is necessary.
+The directive applies to all fire stations across the city.

 Firefighters can respond to all scenes once tests have been successfully completed.